 BE AWARE OF THE DIFFERENCE BETWEEN EXISTENTIAL DEPRESSION & CLINICAL DEPRESSION, AND BETWEEN POSITIVE DISINTEGRATION & PATHOLOGY

 If a gifted person has been invalidated in their own search for meaning, they may exhibit signs of depression which look very much like clinical depression.
-Existential depression is approached by finding meaning, rather than treating symptoms.
-Similarly, positive disintegration is a process which many gifted people go through while trying to determine their own values and self-chosen ideal.
-It is a process that, from the outside, can look pathological; and from the inside can feel pathological.
-However, it is a positive process of internal and external reorganization.
-It is important for support professionals to recognize the signs of existential depression and positive disintegration to avoid misdiagnosing and/or missing the opportunities that come with these transitory phases of a gifted person’s personal development journey.
+Similarly, positive disintegration is a process which many gifted people go through while trying to determine their own values and self-chosen ideal, and it can at times look like depression or anxiety.
+It is important for you to know and recognize the signs of existential depression and positive disintegration to avoid misdiagnosing and/or missing the opportunities that come with these transitory phases of a gifted person’s personal development journey.

 Recommended reading on this includes: Searching for Meaning: Idealism, Bright Minds, Disillusionment & Hope by James Webb, and Living with Intensity: Understanding the Sensitivity, Excitability, and the Emotional Development of Gifted Children, Adolescents & Adults, a collection of essays edited by Susan Daniels and Michael Piechowski.